raf-swiderski/ruby-checkout/README.md

 - encapsulated the Item class attributes so they are no longer accessible outside the class.
 - exctracted the promotions to a separate module to make adding new promotions easier.
 - added a feature to delete an item from the basket, and it applys the promotions appropriately.
+- separated the tests of the promotions and main checkout.